renfunny/Blazor-Introduction/README.md

 ### Components

-We can find all of the components for the app here.
+We can find all of the components for the app here.<br>
-`App.razor` is our root component where the root HTML document is located as well as the Blazor Router and the Blazor script tags
+`App.razor` is our root component where the root HTML document is located as well as the Blazor Router and the Blazor script tags <br>
 `Routes.razor` is where the routing configuration for the app is defined, it specifies the mapping between URLs and their corresponding components or pages to render